department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 - It was damaged during shipping
 - It doesn't meet the contract requirements

-**We won't cover the cost if** the headstone or marker is located in a private cemetery and has been damaged by cemetery personnel.
+**Note:** We won't cover the cost if the headstone or marker is located in a private cemetery and has been damaged by cemetery personnel.
 In this case, the private cemetery is responsible for paying all replacement costs.

 ## Will the replacement headstone or marker look the same as the original?

 Yes.
 When we replace a historic (more than 50 years old) headstone or marker, the replacement is the same type and style as the original (called "replacing in kind").

-## What happens to a headstone or marker after it's replaced?
+## What happens to a headstone or marker that's been removed?

 If a marble or granite headstone or marker is removed from a grave, it must be destroyed so the inscription can no longer be read.
 Bronze markers must be returned to the contractor.